To apply for the course both you and us need to follow a procedure set out by the Cambridge University.

 Candidates must be at least 18 years old at the start of the course.
 (It is generally recommended that candidates should be aged 20 or over, but candidates aged between 18 and 20 can be accepted at the centre’s discretion.)
 They must have a standard of education which would allow entrance to higher education in their country.
 They must have an awareness of language, and a competence in English, both written and spoken, that enables them to undertake the course and prepare for teaching a range of levels.
 They must also have the potential to develop into effective teachers.

-To apply for the course you will need to complete an Application-form with a pre-course task and send it to firstname.lastname@example.org.
-(You will need the free Adobe Reader to fill in this form.
+To apply for the course you will need to complete an application with a pre-interview task and send it to email@example.com.
+You can download the application form as Word.docx file here or as .PDF file here (You will need the free Adobe Reader to fill in this form as .PDF.
 If you don’t have this programme on your computer, you can download it for free here.)
-Upon submitting, please add email@example.com to your allowed emailing list to prevent email responses from being filtered to your Junk Mail folder.
+Upon submitting, please add firstname.lastname@example.org to your allowed emailing list to prevent email responses from being filtered to your Junk Mail folder.

 What we need to know are the typical things, such as: